 Node Setup

-This guide walks you through installing the bitsongd binary and running a full node on the Crescendo-1 testnet.
+This guide walks you through preparing your system, installing the bitsongd binary, and running a full node on the crescendo-1 testnet.
 Choose your preferred installation method below.

 Install bitsongd

-Build the bitsongd binary from the feat-hyperlane branch.
+Build the bitsongd binary directly from the feat-hyperlane branch of the official repository.

 go version